 That original restaurant was replaced by a new version, just to the north, in 1996, but the Cozy Dog Drive-In remains an iconic stop for people traveling Route 66.

-*While Ed Waldmire may have come up with his own version of the deep-fried frankfurter, variations — some using pancake batter, others cornmeal-based — apparently have been around since at least the 1920s.
+*While Ed Waldmire may have come up with his own version and his own name for the deep-fried frankfurter, variations — some using pancake batter, others cornmeal-based — apparently have been around since at least the 1920s.